iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     :::

 :::success:Congratulations :tada:
-You've got an author application that publishes a signed message on a new channel, and you've got a subscriber application that reads and authenticates the message.
+You've got an author application that publishes a signed message on a new channel, and you've got a subscriber application that reads and verifies the message.
 :::

 ## Run the code